marcua/blog.marcua.net/_posts/2023-06-25-ayb-a-multi-tenant-database-that-helps-you-own-your-data.md

 * Create an issue, email me, or reach out on social media to get started (my [contact information is here](https://marcua.net/) and I promise to be welcoming).

 ## Thank you
 Thank you to Sofía Aritz, Meredith Blumenstock, Daniel Haas, Meelap Shah, and Eugene Wu for reading and suggesting improvements to early drafts of this blog post.
+Shout out to Meelap Shah and Eugene Wu for convincing me to not call this project `stacks`, to Andrew Lange-Abramowitz for making the connection to the storied meme, and to Meredith Blumenstock for listening to me fret over it all.